danyaberezun/KEEPs/README.md

 fails to compile with error:
 `Type parameter B of 'Func' has inconsistent values: Int, Any`.

-As a result for the code like this:
+As a result, for the code like this:

 ```Kotlin
 fun <A, B> foo(func: Func<A, B>) = when (func) {